valeriodionisi/valeriodionisi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Doctoral student in the Ph.D. in Economics, Statistics and Data Science at the University of Milano-Bicocca, Department of Economics, Management and Statistics.
 My research interests concern the field of macroeconomics, in particular heterogeneous agents modelling, fiscal and monetary policy, dynamic macroeconomics and growth economics, and numerical methods.
-Visiting period at the Facultat d'Econonomia i Empresa, Universitat Pompeu Fabra.
-Master of Science in European Economy and Business Law ("Tor Vergata" University of Rome, taught in english).
-Bachelor degree in Political Sciences and International Relations (University of Roma Tre, taught in italian).
 {style="text-align: justify;"}